bootphon/sustained-phonation-features/README.md

     ..
 [1] Riad, R, Titeux, H, Lemoine, L., Montillot J. Hamet Bagnou, J. Cao, X., Dupoux, E & Bachoud-Lévi A.-C.
            *Vocal markers from sustained phonation in Huntington's Disease.*
            In: INTERSPEECH-2020

+If you use the Modulation Power Spectrum features, please cite also:

+    ..
+[2] Elie, J. E. and F. E. Theunissen
+           *Zebra finches identify individuals using vocal signatures unique to each call type.*
+           In: Nature Communications.
+2018